Achieve an Active, Pain-free Lifestyle

 Our Beaches location has a new address: 572 Jacksonville Drive, Jacksonville Beach 32250

-Dr. Bohsali has recently completed book chapters on the topics of shoulder replacement surgery for proximal humerus fractures and reverse total shoulder replacement surgery for patients with shoulder arthritis and irreparable rotator cuff tears.
-In addition, as a member of the AAOS upper extremity evaluation committee, Dr. Bohsali contributed to the 2014 self assessment examination, a test that other orthopaedic surgeons take for continuing medical education credits for maintenance of certification.
+Dr. Bohsali has completed book chapters on the topics of shoulder replacement surgery for proximal humerus fractures and reverse total shoulder replacement surgery for patients with shoulder arthritis and irreparable rotator cuff tears.
+A third work on management of proximal humerus fractures will be completed by mid 2015 for publication in 2016.